Monix

 • Use Sync Search Console on Analytics (or the equivalent API) to re-fetch metrics for every target—useful right after connecting or when you add properties in Google.

-Django API routes
+Search Console API routes

 • GET /api/gsc/connect/ — Returns JSON with a Google authorization URL (signed state).